git-pull/website/code_explorer/django-vs-flask.rst

 Model, authentication decorators for views, *and* :class:`login forms <django:django.contrib.auth.views.LoginView>`, with database-backed validation.
 And it's pluggable and templated.

-OK, what about JSON and REST?
+What about JSON and REST?

 If it involves a database backend, that still has to be done (like above).
 To help Flask projects along, there are solutions like `Flask API`_ (inspired by